omegasenior/topbiketoursportugal/content/tours/douro-wine-tour-easy.md

   * Beverages are not included at lunch and dinner when included in the package

-  * Children between 4 and 14 years old and in a triple room with parents: 50 % discount over package price.
+  * If in a triple room with parents Children up to 10 years old - 35% discount.
+  Children from 11 to 14 years old - 25% discount.
+Children from 15 to 17 years
+  old - 20% discount.

   **Extras**